Do you wish to work with the Nigerian Navy? Are you willing to serve with the sea branch of the Nigerian Armed Forces? Then, this article is for you.

 Commissioned Officers Ranks

 Commissioned officers are naval officers who joined the Nigerian Navy as higher institution degree holders.
 Their training includes the decision-making and leadership aspects of the Nigerian Navy.
-In addition, commissioned officers are always superior in ranking to non-commissioned officers and they also earn more.
+In addition, commissioned officers are always superior in ranking to non-commissioned officers and earn more.

 Non-Commissioned Personnel Ranks